 Supportive Planning and Operations Team (SPOT)

-The Supportive Planning and Operations Team (SPOT) Initiative provides technical assistance and training to staff of 60 participating Massachusetts nursing homes based upon their individual needs.
+The Supportive Planning and Operations Team (SPOT) Initiative provided technical assistance and training to staff of 60 participating Massachusetts nursing homes based upon their individual needs.

-This Initiative is a collaborative effort to support nursing home teams to develop effective quality assurance and performance improvement (QAPI) programs.
+This Initiative supported nursing home teams in developing effective quality assurance and performance improvement (QAPI) programs.
 Effective QAPI programs can prevent adverse events, promote safety and quality, and reduce risks to residents and caregivers.